dj-nitehawk/MongoWebApiStarter/README.md

 # MongoWebApiStarter
-A full-featured starter template for `dotnet new` to quickly scaffold a .Net 5 Web-Api project using pure vertical slice architecture with MongoDB as the data store.
+A full-featured starter template for `dotnet new` to quickly scaffold an Asp.Net 6 Web-Api project using pure vertical slice architecture with MongoDB as the data store.

 ## Install & Scaffold
 ```csharp